naiyerasif/site/src/content/post/2022/2022-04-15-18-52-10-customizing-microsoft-office-installation.md

 :::figure
 ![Mounted Office installer](./images/2022-04-15-18-52-10-customizing-microsoft-office-installation-02.png)

-Office installer mounted as a drive on Windows
+::caption[Office installer mounted as a drive on Windows]
 :::

 ## Generate install configuration with the Office Customization Tool